Running the plug-in

 For simplicity, we'll run the new plug-in from within the Eclipse workbench.

-Launching the workbench
+Launching the Workbench

 To launch a runtime workbench, choose command link Run > Run....
 This dialog will show you all the different kinds of ways you can launch a program.
 Choose Eclipse Application, click New and accept all of the default settings.
 This will cause another instance of the Eclipse workbench, the runtime workbench, to start.